ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /misps/{mispId}/licenseKey
-This request download MISPs LK.
-If LK is expired then generate a new LK and associate with MISP ID and return.
+This API would be used by MISP Admin / MOSIP Admin for download MISPs license key.
+In case where license key got expired then user would be able to get a new license key.
+New license key thus generated would be mapped with given MISP ID .
+Older license keys would be updated with inactive status.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps/{mispId}/licenseKey</div>